Skip to main content

 Wash your racks with soap and water

-This eco-friendly oven cleaning solution is just as effective as harsh, chemical cleaners, and it will ensure you and your family are safe from any toxins.
+These eco-friendly oven cleaning solutions are just as effective as harsh, chemical cleaners, and they will ensure you and your family are safe from toxins.
 You certainly don’t need to deep clean your oven every day, but when you do, why not use a product that does most of the work for you?
 By soaking your oven and racks in vinegar, baking soda, and warm water, you can wipe away stains in no time.

 Amelia Wilson